gabrielmcg/Docker-docs/ops/README.md

 <h4 class="title topictitle4" id="ariaid-title37">Prometheus and Grafana configuration</h4>

 <div class="body">
-<p class="p">All Monitoring-related variables for Prometheus and Grafana are described in <a class="xref" href="#monitoring-config-promgraf">Prometheus and Grafana configuration</a>.
+<p class="p">All Monitoring-related variables for Prometheus and Grafana are described in <a class="xref" href="#monitoring-config-promgraf__monitoring-config-table-conref">Table 8</a>.
 The variables determine
 the versions of various software tools that are used and it is recommended that the values given below are used.</p>